|Better than A Confederacy of Dunces, almost had the same title.|

 - Druids cannot use shields, although they are considered shielded if holding a staff.

 - Druids cannot wear armor.
 In fact, while Druids can wear slight robes or cloaks, a Druid should always strive to be as nude as possible, especially in the wilderness, and especially under the night sky, especially in the full or new moon, and ESPECIALLY for men.
 Additionally, Druids must make all of their clothes or possessions.

 - Druids can, however, wear headdresses or fetishes or medallions, provided they craft these themselves.
 A Druid may invest these with a spell by normal means (see below) and hold that spell indefinitely.
 The item is destroyed in the spell's casting.
 A Druid may wear or wield a number of fetishes equal to their Wisdom bonus.

-- Druids gain spells at the same rate that a Magic-User gains spell slots.
+- Druids gain spells randomly from any list at the same rate that a Magic-User gains spell slots.